ianrossi/chef-user-access/README.md

   <tr>
     <td><tt>node.default['users']</tt></td>
     <td>Array</td>
     <td>A list of users to be created on the node.
-User details for each user listed will be pulled from the "users" data bag on the Chef Server.
-For information on how to setup a "users" data bag, please see the documentation for Fletcher Nichol's user cookbook: </td>
+User details for each user listed will be pulled from the "users" data bag on the Chef Server.</td>
     <td><tt>empty</tt></td>
   </tr>
   <tr>